burlachenkok/exploring-python3/python_details.md

 print(a == b)
 ```

-Also you can put, the new axis is used to increase the dimension of the existing array by one more dimension when used once.
+Also, you can put, the new axis to increase the dimension of the existing array by one more dimension when used once.
 ```python
 import numpy as np
 a = np.array ([[1,2,3], [4,5,6]])